 Once you've repaid the initial loan of 5,000 Miles to Tom Nook, you'll be able to purchase the Pretty Good Tools Recipes for 3,000 Miles from Nook Stop on the “Redeem Your Miles” screen.
 This will give you access to a variety of non-Flimsy tools, including the Axe.

-You will be able to cross the river after obtaining the Vaulting Pole.
-To obtain it, give Tom Nook 5 distinct creatures, obtain the DIY recipe from Blathers, then create it in the DIY workbench.
+Cross the river after obtaining the Vaulting Pole.
+To obtain it, give Tom Nook 5 distinct creatures, obtain the DIY recipe from Blathers, then craft it in the DIY workbench.
 Click the button below for detailed instructions and for other methods of crossing the river.

 futureby changing the date and time on your Switch.